MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-qna.md

 Be sure that the **Microsoft.Bot.Builder.AI.QnA** NuGet package is installed for your project.

 In **QnABot.cs**, in the `OnMessageActivityAsync` method, create a QnAMaker instance.
 The `QnABot` class is also where the names of the connection information, saved in **appsettings.json** above, are pulled in.
-If you have chosen different names for your knowledge base connection information in your settings file, be sure to update the names here to reflect your chosen name.
+If you chose different names for your knowledge base connection information in your settings file, be sure to update the names here to reflect your chosen name.

 **Bots/QnABot.cs**